Adventure and Photography Blog

 Tue, 27 Feb 2018 17:00:18 +0000Truck Canopy Camping Survival Tips

 Adding a truck canopy to my truck has been a game changer in terms of having a base camp, especially for winter ski trips.
 I wanted something stealthy, low maintenance and wouldn’t create any storage issues for me, this was the way to go.
+For tips on building up your own canopy space check out my post on How to build your own canopy camper.

 Surviving in a small space certainly has its challenges and here are some of the the things I do to ensure my living quarters stay cozy, clean and comfortable.